Emblem-Team/feth_tools/README.md

 - Unpacking all binary files from DATA0/1.bin file
 - Updating these files from patch(1-4) files
 - Unpacking ENG_E game text and converting to json models
+- Unpacking ENG_E DLC text and converting to json models
 - Creating csv bundle from json models
 - Patching json models from csv bundle
 - Packing json models into binary